 Knowing that you should exercise is sometimes just not enough motivation.
 Think about the long- and short-term effects of exercise on the respiratory system as well as on your heart and muscle function.
 A well-thought workout plan will also benefit your waistline, so go ahead and give it a try.

-Lower Resting Heart Rate
+Exercise Lowers Resting Heart Rate

-Your heart has a true full-time, 24-7 job.
+Your heart has a full-time job.
 If it is not strong, you know it and you can't function properly.
-Every minute, your heart pumps somewhere between about 60 and 100 times, according to the Cleveland Clinic.
+Every minute, the heart pumps somewhere between about 60 and 100 times, according to the Cleveland Clinic.
 If it beats 80 times per minute, that's 115,200 beats per day.

 Improved Stroke Volume

 Every time your heart beats, blood is ejected from the left ventricle and out into your blood vessels.
 Each beat pushes that blood throughout your body, carrying oxygen-rich blood to tissues.

 Capillary Density and Gas Exchange

 Capillaries are the tiny blood vessels that branch off of bigger veins and arteries.
 They permeate organs and other tissues so that all cells and organs can get the nutrients they need.

-- Centers for Disease Control and Prevention: Physiologic Responses and Long-Term Adaptations to Exercise
+- Centers for Disease Control and Prevention: "Physiologic Responses and Long-Term Adaptations to Exercise"

-- Cleveland Clinic: Pulse and Target Heart Rate
+- Cleveland Clinic: "Pulse and Target Heart Rate"